Candidates

 your career

-In a slow market or climate of uncertainty caused by Brexit and Covid 19, don’t put your career on hold.
+In a slow market or climate of uncertainty, don’t put your career on hold.
 There are still so many ways to progress, even in the short term.

 Working hard will only take you so far.
 To get you noticed and add value to your organisation, you’ll need to also continually upgrade your thinking.